antonpichka/library_architecture_mvvm_modify/README.md

    // code
   }
   // code
  } else {
   // code
  }
  // code
  return;
 }
 ```
 If your logic is too complex and you can only write nested ifs, then use private methods as an alternative to nested ifs

-By the name of the files, you can understand the number of methods and the meaning of their execution.
-All calculations and checks of the object before sending it to the DataSource are performed in FBDS (Function Before Data Source) ModelQNamedServiceDataSource and ModelQNamedServiceViewModel are tied to a specific model and if you need to link models and get them as one object, then create an object and use aggregation (to place these objects into one).
+By the name of the files, you can understand the number of methods and the meaning of their execution (This only applies to these components ModelQNamedServiceViewModel,ModelQNamedServiceDataSource).

+All calculations and checks of the object before sending it to the DataSource are performed in FBDS (Function Before Data Source).

+ModelQNamedServiceDataSource and ModelQNamedServiceViewModel are tied to a specific model and if you need to link models and get them as one object, then create an object and use aggregation (to place these objects into one).

 There is also a service that collects local-network libraries (whose purpose is to retrieve data from the network or database) and each library is implemented according to the Singleton pattern.

 The model, in addition to receiving data, can also return an error, this makes it easier to display errors in the view, so it requires writing less code in the NamedViewListViewModel or NamedWidgetListViewModel.

-Also, a new component NamedViewListViewModel and NamedWidgetListViewModel has been added to MVVM, and you can create objects that control indicators (For example: EnumViewModel, BoolViewModel), also if you receive data from one model with a ModelQNamedServiceDataSource, and you need to load certain data into another model, then a NamedViewListViewModel or NamedWidgetListViewModel is required for this.
+Also, a new component NamedViewListViewModel and NamedWidgetListViewModel has been added to MVVM, and you can create objects that control indicators (For example: EnumViewModelUsingGetNPForLoading, BoolViewModelUsingGetNPForLoading), also if you receive data from one model with a ModelQNamedServiceDataSource, and you need to load certain data into another model, then a NamedViewListViewModel or NamedWidgetListViewModel is required for this.

 NamedViewListViewModel and NamedView (or NamedWidgetListViewModel and NamedWidget) are related and can only be used one-to-one.